yeomann/twilio-sms/README.md

     at listen (net.js:1289:10)
 ```

-Plese make sure that your PORT 3000 is free,
+Plese make sure that your PORT 3000 is free and no other program is using,
-Incase of linux you can make it free using
+Incase of linux you can make it free using following instructions.

 1. `lsof -i tcp:3000`
 see the results with node name like below
-`node    10960 yeoman   13u  IPv4  86767      0t0  TCP *:3000 (LISTEN)` //since the status is LISTENING, we need to kill that.
+`node    10960 yeoman   13u  IPv4  86767      0t0  TCP *:3000 (LISTEN)` //since the status is LISTENING, we need to kill the node process in order to reuse this port.

-2. `kill -9 10960` // the code 10960 is the process id, can be see on above statement, Will be different for you.
+2. `kill -9 10960` // the number 10960 is the process ID, can be seen on above statement, will be different for you.

 3. `npm run runbuild` //run again

 ### React by default
 The project runs with React by default and hot replacement of changes to the modules.